omrode1/rtsp_yolo_api/README.md

-# RTSP YOLOv8 Model Testing Platform
+# RTSP YOLO Model Testing Platform

 A FastAPI-based web application for real-time object detection, tracking, and model evaluation using YOLOv8.
 Supports live camera/RTSP streams, batch image/video testing, model management, and is designed for extensibility and mobile-friendliness.